-- 6. Illegal defense: At any time during the match, no more than 3 players of a team may be inside of their own penalty area.
-If a 4th player enters the penalty area, it will be placed outside of the penalty area.
-When the last to enter is the goalkeeper, the player furthest away from the own goal of the three that were already in the penalty area will be placed outside of the penalty area instead. - 7.
-Incapable robot: Players that have been immobile or fail to stand up for too long will be charged for an incapable foul and be repositioned.
-The goalkeeper will be repositioned after 30 seconds of immobility, or after failing to stand up for 60 seconds; other players will be repositioned after 15 seconds of immobility, or after failing to stand up for 30 seconds. - 8.
-Charging fouls: Players must avoid touching other players.
-The situations where an illegal charge of one player to another one is considered as a foul are described at http://www.acso.uneb.br/bahiart/uploads/Main/FoulModel2016.pdf.
-The automated referee will call such fouls.
-Fouling players will be beamed outside the field as with other fouls. - 9.
-Touching: If a group of three or more players touch each other at the same time, one player of the team that has the majority of touching robots is moved away from the point of collision.
-This might be the case if three fallen robots lay on each other in which case no charging foul is called.
-The rule has been introduced to reduce the number of robot to robot collisions making the server more stable. - 10.
-Self-Collisions Fouls: A self-collision foul will be charged to a player that violates the normal physics rules by self-colliding their body parts.
-There is a tolerance of SelfCollisionsTolerance m to a robot's body part trespassing another body part of the same robot.
-This tolerance is defined to avoid false positives from the self-collisions detector.
-When a robot is charged for a self-collision foul, its joints which are involved in the self-collision will be frozen during SelfCollisionJointFrozenTime seconds.
-To freeze a joint means set its velocity to zero and ignore all commands sent by the agent to move this joint.
-After the frozen period, the joints cannot be frozen again within SelfCollisionJointThawTime seconds.
-Current self-collisions parameters used by the simulator are: - SelfCollisionsTolerance = 0.04 - SelfCollisionJointFrozenTime = 1.0 - SelfCollisionJointThawTime = 2.0 - 11.
-A Pass command: A Pass command is available to be used by agents during games to initiate a Pass mode for their team.
-To use this command, an agent should send a "(pass)" message to the simulator.
+12. A Pass command: A Pass command can be used by agents during games to initiate a Pass mode for their team.
+An agent should send the simulator a "(pass)" message to use this command.
 After an agent successfully initiates Pass mode with the Pass command for that agent's team, all opponents will be prevented from getting closer than 1.0 m to the ball during Pass mode duration.
-A Pass mode lasts until a member of the team touches the ball or PassModeDuration seconds have passed.
-Once Pass mode for a team ends, team members must wait at least PassModeRetryWaitTime seconds before a member of the team can initiate Pass mode again for their team.
+A Pass mode lasts until a team member touches the ball or PassModeDuration seconds have passed.
+Once Pass mode for a team ends, team members must wait at least PassModeRetryWaitTime seconds before a team member can initiate Pass mode again for their team.
 When any robot of a team initiates Pass mode, the team can only score if at least one of the following conditions are met: I) PassModeScoreWaitTime seconds have gone by from the time Pass mode ends; ii) the PlayOn playmode after Pass mode ends transitions to something else (e.g., the ball goes out of bounds); iii) two players from the team who started the Pass mode touch the ball with at least one of the touches occurring after the ball had left the pass mode area (a circle with radius 1.0 m around the position of the ball when Pass mode was started).
-If a goal is scored that violates these requirements, it will not be counted, and a goal kick will be awarded to the opponent team.
+If a goal is scored that violates these requirements, it will not be counted, and a goal kick will be awarded to the opponent's team.
 There are some requirements for an agent to successfully use the Pass command to initiate Pass mode for their team.
 First, the ball should be at no more than a maximum speed of PassModeMaxBallSpeed m/s.
 Second, the ball should be within a maximum distance from the agent calling the Pass command of PassModeMaxBallDist.
 Third, no opponent agent can be within a circular region with a radius of PassModeMinOppBallDist m around the ball.
 The Pass command will be accepted by the server only if all these three conditions are met.
 Otherwise, the server ignores the command, and Pass mode is not initiated.
 The parameters defined by the TC are: